Alex-CodeLab/productCat/README.md

 Todo:
-- editing the Product-attributes is not implemented
+- Editing the Product-attributes is not yet implemented
-- some nice Form-widget to create and edit attributes
+- Add some nice Form-widget to create and edit attributes
-- Check if this could work with Postgres HStore
+- Check how it compares with Postgres HStore/JSONb
-- When new attributes are added, a reload is required to have it show up in the admin-filters
+- Currently, when new attributes are added, a reload is required to have it show up in the admin-filters

 ![](img/djangoadmin.png)